 This Master's programme has been accredited by the Accreditation Organisation of the Netherlands and Flanders (NVAO).
 This means that upon successful completion of the programme (a total of 120 EC), you will receive a legally recognised Master's degree in Mathematics and the title of Master of Science (MSc).

 Mathematics has always been intimately connected with other disciplines, among which Econometrics.
 Unique at UvA is the double Master's degree programme that enables you to obtain the degrees in both Mathematics and Econometrics.
-You therefore enroll for both 2-year programs.
+You therefore enrol for both 2-year programs.
 Both curricula are designed in such a way that it should be possible to complete both programs if at least 180 ECs of courses have been completed.
 This possibility is offered by the Amsterdam School of Economics of the Faculty of Economics and Business and the Graduate School of Science the Faculty of Science to any student that has been admitted to both the programmes separately: formally, student participates in two Master programmes.